 Leon also served as the director of the Racial Justice Project, leading a team providing legal representation to youth of color subjected to harsh school discipline, illegal school push-out, and unconstitutional targeting by law enforcement.
 Through legislative advocacy, litigation and collaborative work with communities and state agencies, the project advanced reform.
 He was also the lead facilitator and co-chair of Racial and Ethnic Disparities (RED) committees, which addresses disparities in the juvenile justice system in three Connecticut cities, and an appointed member of the Connecticut Commission on Racial and Ethnic Disparities in the Criminal Justice System.

 Sana Fadel, Deputy Director

-Sana joined CfJJ in December 2014.
-Prior to joining CfJJ, Sana was the Director of Public Policy at Rosie’s Place, a sanctuary for poor and homeless women in Boston.
-She was the lead organizer of the statewide advocacy campaigns on access to substance abuse treatment, strengthening families involved with the child welfare system, and most recently, improving service for customers applying for and receiving public benefits.
+Sana Fadel serves as Deputy Director and is primarily responsible for CfJJ's legislative advocacy and is the lead organizer of the statewide Massachusetts Juvenile Justice Reform Coalition.
+Prior to joining CfJJ, Sana was the Director of Public Policy at Rosie’s Place, a sanctuary for poor and homeless women in Boston where she led campaigns on access to substance abuse treatment, strengthening families involved with the child welfare system, and improving services for customers applying for and receiving public benefits.
 She was responsible for advocating at the state-level on issues affecting Rosie’s Place guests as well as empowering them through voter mobilization and advocacy trainings.
 Sana holds a Masters in Public Administration from Columbia University, New York and a Bachelors of Fine Arts from Augusta State University, Georgia.